gcarbo01/process-diagram/README.md

 <br>

 ## Temporal Events
-Sometimes, Business analysts forget to model processes triggered by time events.
+Sometimes, Business analysts need to remember that processes triggered by time events need to be analysed and documented.
 These events are valid business interactions; therefore, they must be captured as part of the business requirements.
 So, here is the correct notation for how to start a Temporal Event. <br>
 <br>
-Temporal Events can be for example, <br>
+Temporal Events can be, for example, <br>
 * Every day at 1 AM, run the reconciliation process. <br>
 * Every 10 minutes, check for new emails in the Inbox. <br>
 <br>